epfl-ada/ada-2021-project-radar/README.md

 - Use regular expressions to get the number of times that "I", "we", "they", "them" were uttered.

 ## Timeline
+Tentative schedule subject to change, as the data science workflow is a non-linear, iterative process.

 ![](./gantt.png)